Conversion Optimization

 Recommended beauty products for a complete routine

-You can send these through emails to existing subscribers and customers – or on your website:
+You can send these through beauty eCommerce emails to existing subscribers and customers – or in-store:

 Subscriptions work for beauty stores – as long as you frame them right: